Site wide message

 Making an Application

-Members of the public and other agents are able to view the Local Land Charge register for free.
-Please email your request to LLCPI@castlepoint.gov.uk including the full address and Postcode with a an OS extract plan of a scale of 1:1250 with the property clearly outlined in red.
-The service will email you a copy of the register entry for that location / address.
+Members of the public and other agents are able to apply for an Official Con29 & Con29O.
+Please email your request to LC@castlepoint.gov.uk including the Official forms with an OS extract plan of a scale of 1:1250 with the property clearly outlined in red.
+The service will email you a copy of the search results for that location / address.

-The results will be returned, by email, within 20 working days of receipt and validation.
+The results will be returned, by email, within five working days of receipt and validation.

 Information which is provided on the Council's website will not be provided through the Property Information Service.
 Where records such as planning files, are available for public inspection and also held on the website either method of access can be used to obtain the information requested.
 Information that is available from an external organisation or public utility, such as the Water Utilities, will not be provided as part of the Property Information Request.